 Myth: The retirement fund is a taxpayer giveaway.

 Fact: Over the life of their careers, teachers contribute 8% of their monthly pay to their retirement.
-Employers kick in another 8.25% of monthly pay, the state contributes just over 2% (which previously was 4.6% but was reduced a decade ago), and the returns garnered by CalSTRS investments do the rest.
+Employers kick in anouther 8.25% of monthly pay.
+The state contributes just over 2% (which previously was 4.6% but was reduced a decade ago).
+The returns garnered by CalSTRS investments do the rest.

 Fact: CalSTRS is vigilant in preventing spiking.
-All extra compensation for teachers over and above their normal salary gets put into a separate account that cannot be used towards their final retirement salary.
+All extra compensation for teachers over and above their normal salary goes into a separate account that cannot be used as part of their final retirement salary.

-Myth: Teachers retire too early and into a life of luxury.
+Myth: Teachers retire early into a life of luxury.

-Fact: The average benefit payment is $3,300 per month while the number of years a teacher works for those benefits averages 27.
+Fact: The average benefit payment is $3,300 per month, while teachers work on average 27 years for those benefits.

 Myth: The CalSTRS system is headed toward insolvency.

-Fact: While it is true that CalSTRS has a $40 billion shortfall, this is not an amount that is paid overnight.
-Just like a mortgage, this is an amount that will need to be closed over 30 years, not in the first month’s payment.
+Fact: While it is true that CalSTRS has a $70 billion shortfall, this is not an amount that must be paid overnight.
+Just like a mortgage, this "balance" will need to be eliminated over 30 years, not in the first month's payment.
 Even under current economic conditions, CalSTRS has sufficient assets and projected contributions to pay benefits until 2044.